 This not only gives rigorous validation of the formal Whitham approximation in the strong sense of showing that it describes time-asymptotic behavior, but, through the explicit prescription of initial data coming from our analysis, also gives new information of predictive value not available from the formal asymptotic derivation.
-Indeed, as discussed in \cite{BJNRZ2}, the connection between initial perturbation and initial values for the Whitham equations has remained for a long time somewhat mysterious.
+Indeed, as discussed in \cite{BJNRZ}, the connection between initial perturbation and initial values for the Whitham equations has remained for a long time somewhat mysterious.
 As a side-consequence, we show that the decay rates of \cite{JNRZ1} are sharp.